Registering a civil partnership without a ceremony

 - Complete, download and print the register a civil partnership application form.

 - Visit a Justice of the Peace or another authorised person with your partner (if you are posting your application).
 Take your proof of ID and supporting documents to have them certified and to complete the statutory declaration section of the application form.

 - Attach your certified proof of ID, eligibility documents and evidence of home address.

-- Submit your application form and supporting documents to us by post or in person.
+- Submit your application form and supporting documents to us by post.

 There is no fee to register your civil partnership unless you choose to apply for a certificate at the same time.